Calvin and Hobbes: Launch and early success (1985–1990)

 The first Calvin and Hobbes strip was published on November 18, 1985 in 35 newspapers.
 The strip quickly became popular.
 Within a year of syndication, the strip was published in roughly 250 newspapers and proved to have international appeal with translation and wide circulation outside the United States.

 Although Calvin and Hobbes underwent continual artistic development and creative innovation over the period of syndication, the earliest strips demonstrated a remarkable consistency with the latest.
 Watterson introduced all the major characters within the first three weeks and made no changes to the central cast over the strip's 10-year history.

 By April 5, 1987, Watterson was featured in an article in the Los Angeles Times.
 Calvin and Hobbes earned Watterson the Reuben Award from the National Cartoonists Society in the Outstanding Cartoonist of the Year category, first in 1986 and again in 1988.
 He was nominated another time in 1992.
 The Society awarded him the Humor Comic Strip Award for 1988.
 Calvin and Hobbes has also won several more awards.

 As his creation grew in popularity, there was strong interest from the syndicate to merchandise the characters and expand into other forms of media.
-Watterson’s contract with the syndicate allowed the characters to be licensed without the creators’ consent as was standard at the time.
+Watterson's contract with the syndicate allowed the characters to be licensed without the creator's consent, as was standard at the time.
 Nevertheless, Watterson had leverage by threatening to simply walk away from the comic strip.

 This dynamic played out in a long and emotionally draining battle between Watterson and his syndicate editors.
 By 1991, Watterson had achieved his goal of securing a new contract that granted him legal control over his creation and all future licensing arrangements.